-Detailed benchmark results can be found in model-loading-times.xlsx workbook in the benchmark section of our GitHub repository [JP19] while the summary of average model instance creation time split by the problem type can be seen in Figure 1.
+Benchmark methodology, hardware and software specifications can be found in our GitHub repository [JP19].
+Detailed results are available in model-loading-times.xlsx workbook in the benchmark section of our GitHub repository [JP19].
+We have provided summary of average model instance creation time split by the problem type in Figure 1.